-- (1) The Commission has continuing powers and jurisdiction over each claim under this title. - (2) Subject to paragraph (3) of this subsection, the Commission may modify any finding or order as the Commission considers justified. - (3) Except as provided in subsection (c) of this section, the Commission may not modify an award unless the modification is applied for within 5 years after the latter of:
+- (1) The Commission has continuing powers and jurisdiction over each claim under this title. - (2) Subject to paragraph (3) of this subsection, the Commission may modify any finding or order as the Commission considers justified.

+- (3) Except as provided in subsection (c) of this section, the Commission may not modify an award unless the modification is applied for within 5 years after the latter of:

 - (i) the date of the accident;

 - (ii) the date of disablement; or

 - (iii) the last compensation payment.

-Appellant argues the Commission's retroactive award was in violation of its authority, relying in part on the language of the statute and Sealy Furniture of Maryland v.
+Appellant argues the Commission's retroactive award was in violation of its authority, relying on the language of the statute and the Court of Appeal's decision in Sealy Furniture of Maryland v.
 Miller, 356 Md.
 462 (1999).
 Appellee, on the other hand, argues the modification was properly within the Commission's broad revisory power and, in support of his position, cites Subsequent Injury Fund v.
 Baker, 40 Md.
 App.
 339 (1978) and Waters v.
 Pleasant Manor Nursing Home, 127 Md.
 App.
 587 (1999).
 He claims the Commission "did not change a past rate of compensation," but rather "merely corrected a clerical mistake in the original Order."

 In Sealy Furniture of Maryland v.
 Miller, the Court of Appeals addressed the limits of the Commission's revisory power.
-356 Md.
-462 (1999).
 There, the Commission ordered Employer to pay permanent partial disability benefits and granted Employer's request for a credit reimbursing them for six months of mistaken payments to Employee, "the effect of which was to excuse any further payments."
-Id. at 465.
+Sealy Furniture of Maryland, 356 Md. at 465.